iMAPSRobotics/StakeBot_Arm_Drivers/README.md

 - You can open the serial monitor inside the Arduino IDE and type the commands and send them to the arduino.
 - You can try running the python script where it will connect to the arduino and allow you to type commands.

-> remember to change the stepDev list to the correct serial port
+> Remember to change the stepDev list to the correct serial port

 The avaiable commands are:
 - calibrate